bmatcuk/doublestar/README.md

 decision](https://github.com/golang/go/issues/44092#issuecomment-774132549),
 even if counter-intuitive.
 You can use [SplitPattern] to divide a pattern into a base path (to initialize an `FS` object) and pattern.

+Note: users should _not_ count on the returned error, `doublestar.ErrBadPattern`, being equal to `path.ErrBadPattern`.

 ### GlobWalk